How To Grow Peony Flowers

 Peonies prefer a neutral soil pH (7.0).

 Peonies are heavy feeders, general purpose fertiliser should be applied during early spring and late autumn.
-Watered regularly in warmer months.
+Water regularly in warmer months.

 Peonies don't like to be disturbed, but during their dormant months (winter) you can lift and divide a large matt of roots.
 Keep moist and cool after lifting.
 To prevent botrytis returning year on year cut stems back in autumn too 10cm above the ground.
 Cut back before leaves drop to ground to prevent botrytis entering the crown.